 In order to create a legally valid Will, you need to ensure that the Will exists in writing and it should be signed by two (or more) legitimate witnesses.
 The following points describe the basic requirements for being a witness to a Will document.

 In Australia, criminal lawyers will tell you that even if you’ve been charged with a criminal offence, you are presumed innocent until proven guilty.
-This means that you can usually be released on bail until the trial date is due.
+You can usually be released on bail until the trial date is due.
 Of course, this will depend on the severity of the crime you’ve been charged with.

 There are two types of bail –

 - Police bail.
-When the police charge a person with an offence they have a fairly good idea whether or not it is safe for them to be out on bail.
+When the police charge a person with an offence, they have a pretty good idea of whether it is safe to be out on bail.
 If it is deemed that they won’t intimidate witnesses, destroy evidence or abscond so you can’t be found again, the police will grant them ‘police bail’.
-There are likely to be certain restrictions on what the person can do and where they can go and a form must be signed agreeing to this in order to gain freedom until the trial date.
+There are likely to be certain restrictions on what the person can do and where they can go, and a form must be signed agreeing to this to gain freedom until the trial date.

 Starting your own business can be one of the most exciting and rewarding experiences of your life.
 The company often represents your blood and sweat from years of hard work.
 After spending so much time focused on succeeding, worrying about every dime and customer, it can be frightening to think how a divorce might interrupt or even jeopardize all your efforts.
 In addition to the tips included in this article, seeking the advice of experienced family lawyers is always a good idea.

 Here are a few key tips to remember if you own a business and are considering divorce.